mattpidden/mattpidden/cd.md

 <br></br>
 <br></br>
 ## Deploy to Android via Google Play Store CD Workflow
 In this example we take a look at building an Android app, and deploying via Google Play Store.
-The `yaml` examples have a lot of comments, `echo` and `ls` commands in order to maintain readability, and for easy debugging.
 The examples below are for Kotlin and Java projects.
 If using Flutter or React Native, you will need to use some of the code from the iOS examples.

 To build and deploy an Android app, you need signing keys, JSON service account credentials, and environment variables.
 We use GitHub Secrets to securely store these confidential values.
 For more details on how to get, encode, and upload all of these, see [GitHub Secrets for Android Deployment](#github-secrets-for-android-deployment)